BenediktBurger/snlo-helper/README.md

 ## Usage

+### Quick Start

+1. Start SNLO on your computer
-Import `snlohelper.snlo` as a starting point.
+2. Import `snlohelper.snlo` as a starting point.
-If your screen resolution differs from HD, you have to set screenfactors with `utils.set_screenfactors`.
+3. If your screen resolution differs from HD, you have to set screenfactors with `utils.set_screenfactors`.
    That will rescale all positions to your current screen resolution.
+4. Open the desired method and execute it.

 Here is a small snippet how to do a 2D mix of long pulses:
 ```